 Use concomitantly with care1

-Mean peak plasma levels of anti-factor Xa activity generally attained about 4 hours after a single sub-Q injection.1
+Adults: Mean peak plasma concentrations of anti-factor Xa activity generally attained about 4 hours after a single sub-Q injection.1

 Terminal half-life prolonged (to approximately 5.7 hours) in patients with chronic renal insufficiency requiring hemodialysis compared with healthy individuals.1

 For information on systemic interactions resulting from concomitant use, see Interactions.

 Should not be mixed with other injections or infusions unless specific compatibility data support such admixtures.1

 Advice to Patients

 Importance of advising patients who have had neuraxial anesthesia or spinal puncture to monitor for manifestations of spinal or epidural hematoma (e.g., tingling or numbness in lower limbs, muscle weakness), particularly if they are receiving concomitant NSAIAs, platelet-aggregation inhibitors, or other anticoagulants; importance of immediately contacting a clinician if any of these manifestations occur.1

 If therapy is to continue following hospital discharge, importance of instructing patient and/or caregiver regarding dalteparin administration procedures.1

 Importance of informing patients that they may bruise and/or bleed more easily and that a longer than normal time may be required to stop bleeding when taking enoxaparin.1 Importance of reporting any unexplained bleeding, bruising, or signs of thrombocytopenia (rash of dark red spots under skin) to clinician.1